top of page

 If you're wondering how we should be breathing, look no further than your baby or toddler.

-Yes, even during pregnancy!
+And yes, this is true even during pregnancy!

 Breathing is a big deal when it comes to core, pelvic floor, and shoulder strength.
+Breathing dictates how we load pressure in the body, which is pivotal for both pelvic floor tension and prolapse.

 Conclusion